-The Authority has two long-term notes outstanding as of December 31, 2008.
+The Authority has two long-term notes outstanding as of December 31, 2010.
 One note payable to Hidalgo County represents funds loaned by the County for general operations with a balance of \$200,000 was provided to the Authority for the purpose of assisting in its organization efforts and its general operations.
-A second note payable to First National Bank has a balance of \$7.7 million at December 31, 2008 which represents funds drawn to date against a \$45 million line of credit.
+A second note payable to First National Bank has a balance of \$14.7 million at December 31, 2010 represents funds drawn to date against a \$15 million line of credit.
 These funds are restricted to paying Transportation Project Costs.
-Additional information on the Authority's long-term debt can be found in the notes to the financial statements on page.
+Additional information on the Authority's long-term debt can be found in the notes to the financial statements.